Yashovarman (Chandela dynasty)

-Yashovarman (IAST: Yaśovarman; reigned c.
-925–950 CE), also known as Lakshavarman, was a king of the Chandela dynasty of India.
+Yashovarman (reigned c.
+925–953), also known as Lakshavarman, was a king of the Chandela dynasty of India.
 He ruled in the Jejakabhukti region (Bundelkhand in present-day Madhya Pradesh and Uttar Pradesh).
 He practically established the Chandelas as a sovereign power, although he formally acknowledged suzerainty of the Gurjara-Pratiharas.
 His major military achievement was the conquest of Kalanjara (modern Kalinjar).
 He is also notable for having commissioned the Lakshmana Temple at Khajuraho.

 Early life

 Yashovarman was born to the Chandela ruler Harsha, who was a feudatory of the Gurjara-Pratiharas of Kanyakubja (Kannauj).
 His mother was Kanchuka, who came from a Chahamana family.
 By the time Yashovarman's ascension, the Pratiharas depended on their feudatories to a large extent.
 The Rashtrakutas, who were the main rival of the Patiharas, were busy in dynastic feuds.
 This offered the Chandelas an opportunity to increase their own power.
 Yashovarman did not formally give up the allegiance to the Pratiharas, but he was practically independent.